hollycowart/CSS-intro-with-GitHub/git_branches/README.md

 To continue with your assignment, go back to the top of this repo, where all files and folders are listed.
 Go into the folder named *assignment* and follow the instructions there.

-Remember to stay in your *assignment* branch!
+Remember to stay in your *assignment-yourname* branch!
 Do not switch branches again.